lmb-freiburg/robustmvd/rmvd/models/README.md

 # Models

-robd contains implementations of depth estimation models.
+rmvd contains implementations of depth estimation models.
 The usage of the models is described in the following.

 ## Usage